doistephen/activate-chi/site/announcements/statement-by-activate-chi-on-joining-the-coalition-to-cancel-the-ice-contract-in-mchenry-county.md

 ---
 date: 2021-03-04T03:16:52.591Z
-title: Statement by Activate:Chi on joining the Coalition to Cancel the ICE Contract in McHenry County
+title: Statement on joining the Coalition to Cancel the ICE Contract in McHenry County
 socialSnippet: Activate:Chi is proud to announce we’ve joined a coalition of organizations seeking to cancel the McHenry County Jail’s contract with Immigrations and Customs Enforcement (ICE).